DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/service-mesh/README.md

 !!! info

-     After the hosted mesh is created, no managed cluster has been connected, and the mesh is in the state of `not ready`.
+     After the hosted mesh is created, no hosted cluster has been connected, and the mesh is in the state of `not ready`.
      Users can [add cluster](../cluster-management/README.md), wait for the cluster joined successfully, and select the cluster that requires service management.